Tsuta 蔦 in Tokyo Japan which is the world’s first and only Michelin-starred ramen eatery, has opened its first overseas outpost in Singapore.

 Recommendations: Don’t take too long shooting your photos and eat straight away – they turn cold fast.

-Singaporeans would be excited that we have a Michelin ramen right near our downsteps.
-The soba is worth a try due to its star status, but I am really not sure about queuing too long a time for this.
+Singaporeans were excited that we have a Michelin ramen right near our downsteps.
+The soba was worth a try due to its star status, but I am really not sure about queuing too long a time for this.